 Jolygon/Getty Images

 Brain zaps are a part of antidepressant discontinuation syndrome.
-It can also cause flu-like symptoms, sleep problems, nausea, a loss of balance, and hyperarousal, which may cause jerkiness and irritability.
+It can also cause:

 Brain zaps can occur when a person decreases their dosage or stops taking antidepressants or certain other medications.

-They can also occur if a person forgets to take certain medications on their normal schedule.
+They can also happen if an individual forgets to take certain medications on their usual schedule.

-Health professionals do not know exactly what causes brain zaps.
-They are one of many different side effects a person may experience as they change their dosage or stop taking a drug altogether.
+Healthcare professionals do not know what exactly causes brain zaps.
+They are one of many different side effects a person may experience as they change their dosage or stop taking a medication completely.

 Together, the symptoms a person may experience are called antidepressant withdrawal syndrome (AWS).

 Brain zaps and other symptoms of AWS are common.
-In fact, a systematic review and meta-analysis found that more than half of people who attempt to decrease their dosage or stop taking antidepressants altogether experience withdrawal symptoms.
+A 2019 review and meta-analysis found that more than half of people who attempt to decrease their dosage or stop taking antidepressants altogether experience withdrawal symptoms.

 Some other symptoms of AWS may include:

-Not everyone will experience these symptoms, however.
-In many people who do experience them, they may last only a few weeks, according to a systematic review.
+Not everyone will experience these symptoms.
+According to a 2015 review, for some people who do experience symptoms, they may last only a few weeks.

-People should always work with a doctor if they wish to lower their antidepressant dosage or stop taking the drug.
-A doctor can help them safely and gradually taper off the medication.
+A person should always speak with a healthcare professional if they wish to lower their antidepressant dosage or stop taking it altogether.
+A healthcare professional can help them safely and gradually taper off the medication.

 Some research suggests that brain zaps may occur when a person moves their eyes from side to side during antidepressant withdrawal.
-In many cases, however, they seem to happen without warning at any time.
+However, in many cases, they seem to happen without warning at any time.

 • a brief, electrical shock-like feeling in the brain